 Hanjeli (Coix lacryma-jobi L.)

 Hanjeli, also locally known as jali, is a plant belonging to the Poaceae family, similar to rice.
-According to (Yusuf et al., 2021) job's tears have the potential as an alternative food because it is a type of cereal that can grow in various land conditions, both wet and dry land.
-It can adapt to various ecosystems, including marginal lands, and is tolerant to drought and pest attacks.
+According to (Yusuf et al., 2021) job's tears have the potential as an alternative food because it is a type of cereal that can grow in various soil conditions, including wet and dry soils.
+It can adapt to various ecosystems, including marginal lands, and is tolerant to both drought and pest infestations.
 The plant has an indeterminate growth pattern, allowing it to be harvested multiple times after being cut back.
 The botanical classification of hanjeli is as follows:

 Division : Spermatophyta